Gesicht Frau im Spiegel

 How can I get to know my genitals?

-When we are born as babies, we want to be touched, stroked, kissed and held.
-This tells the little creatures that they are loved and safe.
+When we are born as babies, we want to be touched, stroked, kissed, and held.
+This conveys to these little creatures that they are loved and safe.
 From day one, the various physical touches from close caregivers begin.
-In connection with changing diapers, this also includes touching the genitals.
-Even then, our brain makes connections about how our genitals are evaluated:
+In connection with diaper changes, this also includes touching the genitals.
+Even at this stage, our brain makes connections about how our genitals are evaluated:

 How does the person react when they see the genitals?